go.to//

 Hej gamle man!

 In the autumn of 1970 the first product of the cooperation between Björn and Benny was released.
 The album "Lycka" (Hapiness) contained 11 songs written by the future ABBA composers with some help of Stig Anderson, Agnetha Fältskog (!), Peter Himmelstrand and Anders Fugelstad.
-The album did not become any big hit on the Swedish chart but it was definitely an important part of the pre-ABBA period.
+The album did not become a big hit on the Swedish chart but it was definitely an important part of the pre-ABBA period.

 Trivia & the photo session